cmsc388z/lectures/lecture-8.md

  - Dec 10 - Final write-up due

 ### Project Proposal:
 Each group needs to submit the proposal once.
-Except you have a very good reason, you should limit the proposal to one page.
+Unless you have a very good reason, you should limit the proposal to one page.
 You need to describe the following aspects of your proposed project:
- - The title of your project
+1. The title of your project
- - Team members
+2. Team members
- - Background (Your readers might not have the background knowledge of the area you want to work on)
+3. Introduction and background (your readers might not have the background knowledge of the area you want to work on)
- - Introduction
- - Goals (high-bar and low-bar)
+4. Goals.
+Include a 100% goal, representing what you expect to achieve, a 75% goal (if things go slower than expected), and a 125% goal (if the project turns out to be easier than you thought).
+You can earn an A even if you only achieve your 75% goal if you justify why the project turned out to be harder than you thought.
- - Specific aims and objectives
+5. Specific aims and objectives
- - Cited references
+6. Cited references

 ### Notes:
  - Meet with your teammates frequently (at least once a week).
  - Work together.
 Please don’t try to divide the project into independent tasks and assign them to your group members.
 You will have lots of problems when merging them together.
-So, please do teamwork.
+We expect you to use a Git repository to manage your work and commit frequently.
  - Compile frequently.
- - Write unit tests.
+ - Write unit and integration tests.
  - Ask for help if you are stuck for more than two hours.

 ## RefCell and Interior Mutability